 In the training stage, for each pixel its kernel bandwidth matrix Σ and its classification decision criterion th were determined.
-The probability of each pixel in the new frame is then estimated using Eq.
-(1).
+The probability of each pixel in the new frame is then estimated using equation (1).
 If we directly apply the trained threshold of each pixel to its estimated probability, due to impulse noise isolated pixels may still be erroneously classified.

 One of the properties of this type of noise is that, if strong noise affects a pixel, it is less likely to affect its neighbors with the same strength.
 If a pixel in a region belonging to the background produces a fairly small probability because of noise, its neighboring pixels are expected to produce larger probabilities.
-Fig. 5 Enforcing spatial consistency: a original frame b Detected foreground regions by applying thresholds directly on the estimated probability. c Detected foreground regions by applying threshold on median of probabilities in a neighborhood